fjbatresv/fjbatresv_web/README.md

    - Sync `dist/javier-batres-site/` to S3 with `aws s3 sync --delete` (long cache for assets, no-cache for index)
    - (Optional) Invalidate CloudFront if `CLOUDFRONT_DISTRIBUTION_ID` is set

-If you need CloudFront cache invalidation, add `DISTRIBUTION_ID` and extend the workflow with `aws cloudfront create-invalidation`.
+If you need CloudFront cache invalidation, add `CLOUDFRONT_DISTRIBUTION_ID` and extend the workflow with `aws cloudfront create-invalidation`.

 ## Notes
 - Images live in `src/assets/` and are referenced locally (no external fetch needed).